SaaS Procurement

 • Contract negotiations – Working with the vendor and your legal team to devise a robust SaaS contract can ensure there are no unpleasant surprises following procurement.
 A clear and enforceable service-level agreement (SLA) should outline rights, responsibilities, termination clauses, and data ownership terms.
 Consider asking for the removal of any auto-renewals clauses so you’re better positioned as you near the end of the service lifecycle.
 Other contractual issues to consider include data security, indemnification, liability limitations, and dispute resolution mechanisms.

 • Centralized management – With all your SaaS vendors managed within a single platform, it’s easy to manage multiple services and subscriptions.
-Vertice’s unified platform combines this benefit with greater cloud visibility across your environment, enabling you to holistically monitor all aspects of your solutions.
+For example, Vertice’s unified platform combines this benefit with greater cloud visibility across your environment, enabling you to holistically monitor all aspects of your solutions.

 • Efficient spending – With a clear picture of how your organization is using products, you can make sound financial decisions by reducing technology overlap or eliminating unused subscriptions.
-Furthermore, SaaS procurement software such as the Vertice platform can help you get the best price for your solutions by negotiating on your behalf whilst also aiding software spend management with expert cost-saving recommendations.
+Furthermore, SaaS purchasing software such as the Vertice platform can help you get the best price for your solutions by negotiating on your behalf whilst also aiding software spend management with expert cost-saving recommendations.

 • Vendor management – Under a centralized procurement platform, you can streamline processes surrounding vendor selection, evaluation, and contract management.
 Consistent performance monitoring through in-depth reporting means you can be sure you’re getting what you’re paying for, making vendor relationship management considerably easier.